Assange may end up at Colorado Supermax jail, UK court told

 She said Assange would likely be held under special administrative measures, or SAMs, if extradited to the U.S., both in pre-trial detention and after any conviction, because of national security concerns within the U.S. government.

-“In my experience with other cases, if it’s off the table, they (the U.S. government) would remove it,” she said with regard to the prospect of these measures being imposed on Assange.
-“It appears very much to be on the table.”

 Under these measures, which are at the discretion of the U.S. Attorney General and have been used on convicted terrorists, inmates spend almost the whole day confined in their cells with no contact with other prisoners and little contact with the outside world.
-She said there was little, if no, flexibility for wardens to tweak the restrictions.
+She said there was little, if no, flexibility for wardens to ease the restrictions.

 “There is no grey area, it’s all black and white,” she said.